Join Our FREE Live Webinar

 The wholesaler uses an assignment of sale–the legal instrument that allows 'contracted buyers' to transfer their equitable interest to another buyer.
 The real estate wholesaler's gross profit is the pricing differential (between the initial and second purchase agreement).

-Now, this begs the question, "Do you need an LLC to wholesale real estate?"
+Now, this begs the question, "Do I need an LLC to wholesale real estate?"

 Wholesaling real estate is like any other for-profit business with an objective to turn a profit.
 Like any business or organization, wholesalers can select from a number of business entities.
 The available business entity options have not changed in 2024.